thassets/fe_coding_challenge_boilerplate/README.md

 #### Getting Started
 ###### Local development (recommended)
-- To work locally using your own editor, install the [expo-cli](https://docs.expo.io/workflow/expo-cli/): `npm install -g expo-cli`
+- To work locally using your own editor, install the [expo-cli](https://docs.expo.io/workflow/expo-cli/) (the app was build with the latest version, v3.26.2): `npm install -g expo-cli`
 - Clone the repository: `git clone https://github.com/tradehounds/fe_coding_challenge_boilerplate.git`
 - Install javascript dependencies (expo takes care of native linking for you): `npm install`
 - From here, you can run on a native simulator or just work in the browser.
 It's totally up to you, just take a look at the package.json scripts for ios, android, and web options.
 ###### Remote development
-- To work using the online expo snack editor, navigate to snack.expo.io and on the left column (near "Project"), click the vertical ellipses and import this git repository: https://github.com/tradehounds/fe_coding_challenge_boilerplate.git
+- To work using the online expo snack editor, navigate to snack.expo.io and on the left column (near "Project"), click the vertical ellipses and import this git repository (no need for anything under "advanced options"): https://github.com/tradehounds/fe_coding_challenge_boilerplate.git

 #### Requirements
 As a user, I want to be able to: